blockworks-foundation/mango-v4/SECURITY.md

 Note that these are simply guidelines for the severity of the bugs.
 Each bug bounty submission will be evaluated on a case-by-case basis.

 ## Submission
-Please email hello@blockworks.foundation with a detailed description of the attack vector.
+Please email security@mango.markets with a detailed description of the attack vector.
 For critical and moderate bugs, we require a proof of concept done on a privately deployed mainnet contract.
 We will reach out in 1 business day with additional questions or next steps on the bug bounty.

 ## Bug Bounty Payment
 Bug bounties will be paid in USDC or locked MNGO, after a DAO vote.
 The Mango DAO has never refused a valid bug bounty so far.